cookiecutter/cookiecutter/docs/usage.rst

 Make your changes
 -----------------

-Modify the variables defined in `json`.
+Modify the variables defined in `cookiecutter.json`.

 Open up the skeleton project.
 If you need to change it around a bit, do so.